nodejs/node/doc/api.markdown

 `function (event, listener) { }`

-This event is made any time someone adds a new listener.
+This event is emitted any time someone adds a new listener.

 ### Event: 'error'